lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 But not all niches are equal opportunity; if you wanted to write a Romance book and publish it on KU, you'd contend with the odds of 26/1650 or about 0.01% chances of writing a best seller.
 There are many books of this genre in the dataset, but proportionally fewer of them are best sellers even within their own niche.

+### So which genre gives you the best odds of success?